mounishvatti/SteamScrape/README.md

 > [!WARNING]
-> NO SSL CERTIFICATE FOUND CANNOT DOWNLOAD
+> ⚠️ NO SSL CERTIFICATE FOUND!

   ### To resolve the issue: